DivyaPuraswani/Study-of-Amazon-Dataset/README.md

 # Study-of-Amazon-Dataset
-The Amazon dataset is being studies using python and project report is created as well.
+The Amazon dataset is being studied using python and project report is created as well.